modeco80/Invasion-Patches/README.md

-# gvrinput
+# Invasion-Patches

+This repository contains:

-This is a very-WIP replacement for GVRInputRaw.dll, a DLL used for.. input, in Global VR arcade games.
+- a very-WIP replacement for GVRInputRaw.dll, a DLL used for.. input, in Global VR arcade games.

-Right now this builds a stub which implements the input API, but doesn't actually do anything useful.
+	- This is a stub, so it doesn't do anything useful.
+I'm going to work on dinput support or something later.
+- a auto-patching launcher for Invasion Earth, which allows it to run in a window (alongside other nicities)

 # Building